JPMorgan: Navigating The Apocalypse In A Brink's Truck (NYSE:JPM)

 He is telling us the same thing all the banks told us, and the Fed has been telling us.
 The worst of it - a massive wave of bankruptcies, defaults, foreclosures and evictions - has been staved off by timely action from Congress and the Fed.
 The banks are wildly capitalized, and households are flush with cash.
 But liquidity does not buy solvency, and the bankruptcies are likely to keep going.

-The biggest takeaway is that JPMorgan has reserved about 20% of their non-capital assets as total loses.
+The biggest takeaway is that JPMorgan has reserved about 20% of their non-capital assets as total losses.
 They have record high reserves, 70% higher than their own worst-case scenario, but also felt the need to add another $16 billion in extra CET1 capital, just in case.
 That worst case can easily become the base case by the end of fall.

-Things may get so bad, JPMorgan not only has giant provisions for loan losses, but provisions for those provisions.
+Things may get so bad, JPMorgan not only has giant provisions for loan losses but provisions for those provisions.

 The key issue, as Dimon said, is the pandemic.
 This is not going well:

 We have a long summer ahead of us.
 Then comes fall with a possible second wave, hurricane season in the east, and fire season in the west.
 JPMorgan has $51 billion for that.
-US household have saved up $600 billion for that through May, and used another $100 billion to take down card balances.
+US households have saved up $600 billion for that through May and used another $100 billion to take down card balances.
 If JPMorgan is any indicator, corporations are also sitting on a lot of cash right now, waiting for the worst.
 Even Treasury is hoarding cash.

 This is, as Dimon said, unprecedented circumstances.
-The common misconception is that we are past the worst of it, when the storm has just made landfall.
+The common misconception is that we are past the worst of it when the storm has just made landfall.
 JPMorgan is prepared, hunkered down in their Brink's truck.
 Are you?

 Next up: Bank of America (BAC).